EnriqueJJoaquinH/odin-recipes/README.md

     - Two paragraphs describing the dish
     - The ingredients list in an unordered list
     - The cooking steps in an ordered list
-- The style of the pages is defined by a single css file, this way consistency is maintained between pages
+- The style of the website is defined by a single css file, this way consistency is maintained between pages

 ## What did I learn?
 - How to create basic HTML page structures, using basic tags to display content, such as headers, paragraphs, anchor tags, images, and unordered and ordered lists.